rogino/COSCNotes/COSC367/Week 08 Probabilistic Inference and Belief Networks.md

 - $Y_1, ..., Y_m$ are query variables
 - $H_1, ..., H_r$ are hidden variables

-These variables can be referred to as $X_1, ..., X_n$
+These variables can be referred to as $X_1, ..., X_n$.

-First, select entries consistent with the evidence
+First, select entries consistent with the evidence.

 Then, sum out $H$: